dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 1.13 - November 25, 2025

-* Specify that assignments to primary parameters in initialization code is an error.
+* Specify that an assignment to a specialized primary parameter (that is, an initializing, declaring, or super parameter) is an error.

 1.12 - November 6, 2025